Why Adalo Is Perfect for Building an Instacart Clone

 - Select a clean sans-serif font like Inter or Roboto for readability

 Click "Continue" to enter the visual editor.
 Your workspace now includes the database panel (left sidebar), screen canvas (center), and component library (right sidebar).
+The visual builder has been described as "easy as PowerPoint"—you can display up to 400 screens at once on the canvas for complete visibility of your app architecture.

 Building Your Database: Product Catalogs, Orders, and User Collections

 Adalo's built-in relational database with prebuilt property types and custom formulas allows you to model complex delivery marketplace data without external database tools.
+With the Adalo 3.0 infrastructure overhaul, the platform is now 3-4x faster and scales infrastructure with app needs.

 Creating the Products Collection with Inventory Fields